Political Economy Section

 The Political Economy Section examines the role of power in the production, distribution and exchange of mediated communication.
 Drawing from the rich history of political economic theory, Section members study social relations in their totality, consider how they have developed historically, evaluate them according to standards of social justice, and intervene to bring about a more just and democratic world...

-Vice chair: Benjamin J. Birkinbine (University of Nevada, Reno) [Contact]
+Co-chair: Ben Birkinbine (University of Nevada, Reno, USA) [Contact]

 Vice-chair: Yu Hong (Zhejiang University, China) [Contact]

 To join the Political Economy Section, login to your account and select My Sections and Working Groups from the menu.
 A number of IAMCR sections and working groups send notices and other information exclusively to their members.
 IAMCR members can join up to three sections or working groups.